Copper Canyon: Mexico travel guide

 Although not one of the most popular stops, this area is still worth a visit, especially if you like colonial architecture and the opportunity to do smaller, more gentle hikes.

-If you are planning on staying here for the night, you’ll find a variety of accommodation options to suit all budgets.
+If you intend to stay here for the night, you’ll find various accommodation options to suit all budgets.
 Everything from inexpensive hostels to sophisticated suites.

 2. Bahuichivo